 Economic forecasting remains difficult with so many external influences weighing on the UK.
 There does, however, appear to be consensus among analysts that the economy remains relatively fragile and whilst there is still a broad range of views as to potential performance, expectations have all been downgraded during 2012.
 Key areas of uncertainty include:

-- the potential for the Eurozone to withdraw support for Greece at some point if the costs of such support escalate were to become prohibitive, so causing a worsening of the Eurozone debt crisis and heightened risk of the breakdown of the bloc or even of the currency itself; - inter government agreement on how to deal with the overall Eurozone debt crisis could fragment; the impact of the Eurozone crisis on financial markets and the banking sector; - the impact of the Government's austerity plan on confidence and growth and the need to rebalance the economy from services to manufactured goods; - the under-performance of the UK economy which could undermine the Government's policies that have been based upon levels of growth that are unlikely to be achieved; - the risk of the UK's main trading partners, in particular the EU and US, falling into recession; - stimulus packages failing to stimulate growth; - elections due in Germany in 2013; - potential for protectionism i.e. an escalation of the currency war / trade dispute between the US and China. - the potential for action to curtail the Iranian nuclear programme - the situation in Syria deteriorating and impacting other countries in the Middle East
+- the potential for the Eurozone to withdraw support for Greece at some point if the Greek government was unable to eliminate the annual budget deficit and the costs of further support were to be viewed as being prohibitive, so causing a worsening of the Eurozone debt crisis and heightened risk of the breakdown of the bloc or even of the currency itself.
+The same considerations could also apply to Spain; - inter government agreement on how to deal with the overall Eurozone debt crisis could fragment; - the impact of the Eurozone crisis on financial markets and the banking sector; - the impact of the Government's austerity plan on confidence and growth and the need to rebalance the economy from services to manufactured goods; - the under-performance of the UK economy which could undermine the Government's policies that have been based upon levels of growth that are unlikely to be achieved; - the risk of the UK's main trading partners, in particular the EU and US, falling into recession; - stimulus packages failing to stimulate growth; - elections due in Italy and Germany in 2013; - potential for protectionism i.e. an escalation of the currency war / trade dispute between the US and China; - the potential for action to curtail the Iranian nuclear programme; - the situation in Syria deteriorating and impacting other countries in the Middle East.